TifMoe/skinny-bones-jekyll/_posts/blog/2018-01-21-first-metis-project.md

 	<img src="http://ptgmedia.pearsoncmg.com/images/intro_9780133839753/elementLinks/01fig01.jpg" alt="">
 </figure></center>

-Because our time and resources were fixed, (my group had three people, 4 days, and only open source data/tools) we decided to limit the scope of our project to avoid producing low quality results.
+Because our time and resources were fixed, we decided to limit the scope of our project to avoid producing low quality results.

 In the end, our goal was to accomplish two things:

 > **Our goal is to identify:**

-> 1) **The Most Frequented Stations**
+> 1) The Most Frequented Stations

-> 2) **At Optimized Times**
+> 2) At Optimized Times

 ___